Home / Insights / Testing

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
-Grounded in our internal impeller-balancing SOP and its companion marketing brief: the ISO 1940-1 / ISO 21940-11 residual-unbalance method (e_per = 9549 × G / N; U_per = e_per × mass), the worked 120 kg / 1480 rpm example, two-plane correction practice, the controlled balancing-report format retained in shop use, and the SOP grade table (G6.3 general service, G2.5 for API 673 / critical service where API 673 invokes ISO 1940-1).
-Anonymised: no customer, job, family-type or internal record codes reproduced.
-Standards are named as methods; G2.5 is stated as our balancing house standard, with no claim of a witnessed API 673 mechanical run-test.
+This note applies the ISO 1940-1 / ISO 21940-11 residual-unbalance method (e_per = 9549 × G / N; U_per = e_per × mass), worked through the 120 kg / 1480 rpm example, together with two-plane correction practice, our balancing-report format, and the grade convention we hold: G6.3 for general service, G2.5 for API 673 / critical service, where API 673 invokes ISO 1940-1.
+Customer and job details are withheld for confidentiality.
+Standards are named as methods; G2.5 is our balancing house standard, stated with no claim of a witnessed API 673 mechanical run-test.

 Ready to quote?